Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Conclusion

 \section{Conclusion}

-In this paper, we proposed a SDDA framework for cross-session MI classification, which could be easily attached to most existing ANNs without altering the original network architecture.
-A new preprocessing method aiming at constructing domain invariants using prior experience was integrated.
-Embedding features for source and target domain were aligned in the RKHS by MMD loss.
-A cosine-based center loss was also included in the framework to improve the generalizability and robustness of the classifiers.
-The proposed deep domain adaptation framework was validated in two MI-EEG public datasets with two classic and popular EEG classification CNN architectures.
-The proposed SDDA framework not only greatly improved the performance of the vanilla network (average 15.2\% in BCI competition IIA and 5.5\% in BCI competition IIB) but also outperformed the state-of-the-art methods in the literature (reached 82.01\% in IIA and 87.52\% in IIB).
-Moreover, the SDDA framework paves road to tackle cross-session MI classification problem by providing practical neural network methods utilizing domain adaption technologies, which is a flexible and superior approach.
+In this paper, we presented an SDDA framework for cross-session MI classification, designed to seamlessly integrate with most existing ANNs without necessitating alterations to the original network architecture.
+We incorporated a novel pre-processing method aimed at constructing domain invariants based on prior knowledge.
+Embedding features for both source and target domains were aligned in the RKHS using MMD loss.
+Additionally, a cosine-based center loss was included in the framework to enhance the generalizability and robustness of the classifiers.
+The proposed deep domain adaptation framework was rigorously validated on two publicly available MI-EEG datasets using two classic and widely-employed EEG classification CNN architectures.
+Our SDDA framework not only substantially improved the performance of the vanilla network but also surpassed representative transfer learning-based methods.

+Furthermore, the SDDA framework lays the groundwork for addressing cross-session MI classification challenges by offering practical neural network solutions that harness domain adaptation technologies.
+As cross-session variability is a pervasive issue in motor imagery, the SDDA framework can be applied to any motor imagery scenario that requires participant pretraining.
+Moreover, the SDDA framework plays a vital role in enhancing the motor imagery accuracy of specific participants.
+By setting and adjusting individual-specific trade-off parameters, $\lambda_1$ and $\lambda_2$, the SDDA framework can improve the motor imagery classification accuracy of specific participants without modifying the vanilla network structure.
+This demonstrates the potential of the SDDA framework to play a significant role in brain-computer interface applications tailored to individual training.